-BeachFleischman PC 2018 Arizona CFO Spotlight Survey
+BeachFleischman PLLC 2018 Arizona CFO Spotlight Survey

 Highlights Three Ts: Talent, Tech & Taxes

-[March 2018, PHOENIX] Talent — getting enough quality talent and keeping it — is the primary economic and reputation concern of leaders participating in the third-annual Arizona CFO Spotlight Survey conducted by BeachFleischman PC.
+[March 2018, PHOENIX] Talent — getting enough quality talent and keeping it — is the primary economic and reputation concern of leaders participating in the third-annual Arizona CFO Spotlight Survey conducted by BeachFleischman PLLC.

 The hunt for talent edged out two-year survey leading indicator “consumer confidence” as the main factor that leaders say could impact revenue in 2018.
 Available skilled talent was chosen by 79% of leaders in the survey as the top priority to improve business opportunities (compared to 59% in 2016).
 In response, leaders are looking toward automation and other technology to reduce their need for talent while taking advantage of new corporate tax laws and lowered tax rates to plan capital investments.